-Yu-Chien (Benny) Tseng is rapidly building an international reputation as an emerging young soloist of enormous promise praised
+Yu-Chien (Benny) Tseng is rapidly building an international reputation as one of today's most exciting and gifted young concert soloists of enormous promise praised

 After his German debut with the Saarbrucken Radio Orchestra, the critic praised his

 “Classically balanced without showing off; Sensitive, discreet nuances; Highly cultured sound; graceful and playful, relaxed elegance without attitude — Exemplary!”